A few days ago, I was rejoicing about how God reaches out to us. . .in so many ways.

 In this beautiful story in Mark 10, did you notice what blind Bartimaeus did?
 First, he reached out to our Lord in faith. . .then he “. . .casting away his garment, rose, and came to Jesus.”

-It is interesting to note that in this particular period of history the coat he threw away was a special garment that certified Bartimaeus as really being blind.
-He cast aside his old way of receiving the things that he needed and wanted. . .that coat was the thing Bartimaeus had previously trusted in. . .however, in great anticipation of his healing, he cast it down.
+It is interesting to note that in this particular period of history the coat he threw away certified Bartimaeus as really being blind and able to get alms.
+He cast aside his old way of receiving the things he needed and wanted. . .that coat was the thing Bartimaeus had previously trusted in. . .however, in great anticipation of his healing, he cast it down.

-When we give honor where honor is due. . .take a step of faith. . .casting off our previous way of doing things. . .we gain immediate access to His blessing flow.
+When we give honor where honor is due. . .and take a step of faith. . .casting off our previous way of doing things. . .we gain immediate access to His blessing flow.

 7. Reach out for your reward